 For more reliable home Internet, make the switch to Beehive Broadband.
 Check your address to see if you’re eligible.

 After following these tips or having your Internet provider assist you, you’ll start having more video chat conversations like this:

 “Hi Jennifer!
 How are you?
 Are you ready to start the meeting?”

 “Yes, I’m so glad you can join.
 Let’s get started.”

-To switch to Beehive Broadband, make the call today, so you’re on your way to faster internet speeds.
+To switch to Beehive Broadband, make the call today, so that you’re on your way to faster Internet speeds.